jurjen96/doodle-draw/README.md

 ```
 http://127.0.0.1:8887/
 ```
-3. Everytime you change the `index.html` or `draw.js`, you only have to refresh the page to apply your new changes.
+3. Every time you change the `index.html` or `draw.js`, you only have to refresh the page to apply your new changes.

+Please note that the webpage was developed to be functional, not to deliver the best UI experience possible ;-)